|by David Eide||.|

 It's an arbitrary nation, in a sense, though it has its mythology; its mythical figures and heroes.
 Who can really stand and say, "this is where America should be going?"
 Anyone who says so is going to state something mawkish, a certain stereotype.
 And what anyone says is going to be contradicted from a hundred different corners.
 All of this ambiguity is resolved by the American having a seething desire for violence or, at least, the decisive act.
 So, in one corner you have a seething population harboring violent dreams and in the other you have starry-eyed ambiguity reacting to the events around them, now this reaction, now that reaction.

 The only philosophy that makes sense, if one wanted to tailor-make such a thing, would be one that overcomes the utter dependence Americans have on machines and technique.
 One might say "the passivity of the spirit in relation to the machine."
 It would be one that would satisfactorily explain the original intention behind the idea or ideas.
 Many have attempted this.
-It’s quite evident that Europe saw America as a vast opportunity, a kind of paradise that gave rise to the belief in a future.
+It's quite evident that Europe saw America as a vast opportunity, a kind of paradise that gave rise to the belief in a future.
 This future has conclusively played itself out and is the environment we walk around in.
 Only the backward and frightened cling to the physical evidence of the environment as a faith in the future.
-In other words, opportunity is institutionalized, the spirit of the people is grooved along this particular tract.
+In other words, opportunity has become institutionalized, the spirit of the people feel entitled.

 Philosophy has to come back to the individual, his attributes and the possible relations he has with a world that exists.
 That philosophy has nothing to do with "America", "Europe", "Asia" or any of this but has to do with the larger concerns existing world-wide which is mind-boggling and stretching to say the least.